mozcelikors/rover-docs/docs/source/content/installation.rst

       sudo find / -name *OpenCVConfig.cmake*
       export OpenCV_DIR=<path/to/OpenCVConfig.cmake>

-   Afterwards, the installation should be re-initialized.
+   Afterwards, the installation must be re-initialized.

 If desired, the automatic installation script can be used: